 Stamp Falls

 This is the most accessible waterfall of the seven waterfalls in the area.
 Stamp Falls is an easy, short hike from the parking lot near the Stamp Falls Provincial Park entrance.
-Here is a map.
 Beginning in August, a parade of nearly half a million sockeye, coho and chinook salmon pass through the fish ladder on the way to their spawning beds.

 Fossli Falls